ObjSal/CMake-iOS/README.md

 CMake-iOS
 =========

-Build C/C++ files with CMake for iOS.
+Build C/C++ files into static library with CMake for iOS.